GurditLubana/Group-10-Meal-Planner/Devlog.md

    - Fixed changing edible log entries in HSQL
    - Fixed calorie actual based on edibles - cannot use aliases in preparedStatements, took awhile to the duplicate naming scheme was an issue
    - Fixed an issue where changing calorie and exercise goal caused a crash in HSQL
-   - Future calorie goals are no longer pushed to other logs - this should be done is userOps
+   - Future calorie goals are no longer pushed to other logs (now consistant in HSQL and stubDB) - this should be done is userOps
+   - Refactored Edible class so that photos are handled by string paths
+   - fixed conflictions accross files